VTT Chapter Markers Guide for Developers

 WEBVTT

-This can be followed by some optional metadata, but for chapters, it usually remains简洁 (concise).
+It can be followed by some optional metadata, but for chapters, it is usually kept simple.

 3.2 Chapter Cues

-1. Cue ID: This is the chapter's title.
-It is a human-readable string that will be displayed in the player's chapter menu.
+1. Cue ID: This is the title of the chapter.
+It is a human-readable string that will be displayed in the player’s chapter menu.

-• There must also be a blank line between the timestamp and the payload (even if empty).
+• There must also be a blank line between the timestamp and the payload (even if the payload is empty).

-• Chapter times should be continuous, meaning the previous chapter's end time should ideally match the next chapter's start time to avoid gaps or overlaps.
+• Chapter times should be continuous, meaning the end time of the previous chapter should ideally be the start time of the next chapter, to avoid gaps or overlaps.

 4. Complete Example